About us

 This experience has irreparably infected me by opening the way, as well as being returned to Cuba other times, even to other fly fishing destinations such as those in the Caribbean, in the west coast of Florida (Boca Grande, Sanibel and Captiva islands), in the Florida Keys (Islamorada, Lower Keys and Key West), in the Florida Everglades Park and in the pristine flats of the Belize Barrier Reef, the largest in the northern hemisphere!

-Searching for Tarpons in the mangroves of the Florida Everglades
+Searching for Tarpons in the Everglades National Park mangrove channels, Florida.

-Then, thanks to The Wandering Angler, I had the opportunity to go fishing in argentine Patagonia, in Mongolia (where I caught my first Hucho Taimen) and in the Maldives where I personally experienced the thrill of fighting with a Giant Trevally!
+Then, thanks to The Wandering Angler, I had the opportunity to go fishing in argentine Patagonia (northern Neuquén and Chubut provinces), in North-East Argentina chasing Golden Dorados, in Mongolia (North-East and Central territories) where I caught my first Hucho Taimen, in Mexico (searching for Permit, Snook, Bonefish and Tarpon) and in the Maldives where I personally experienced the thrill of fighting with a Giant Trevally!

-A very nice trucha Arcoiris (raimbow trout) from Norte Neuquino, Argentine Patagonia
+A very nice Arcoiris trucha (rainbow trout) from Nortern Neuquén, (argentine Patagonia).

-A wonderful Brook trout (S. Fontinalis) caught in Chubut, Argentine Patagonia
+A wonderful Brook trout (S. Fontinalis) caught on the Corcovado river in Chubut province (argentine Patagonia)

-A powerful Giant Trevally (Caranx ignobilis) caught in the Maldives
+A stunning Giant Trevally (Caranx Ignobilis) caught in the Maldives.

 I have always enjoyed organizing fly fishing trips, taking care of all the details, even the most insignificant.
 Through this project, I hope to be able to provide a professional service to anyone who wants to embark on a journey to one of his most hidden desires fishing destinations!